 The Contractors’ Examining Board reviews applications for contractor’s licenses, recommends changes in licensing procedures to the city’s building official, and hears formal complaints made by citizens against contractors.
 Contractors’ Examining Board members are appointed by the City Council.
 The Board consists of seven members.

 City codes require that one member be a general contractor or building contractor, one will be a swimming pool contractor, one will be an electrical contractor, one will be a plumber, and three will be “consumer members who are not or have never been engaged in the construction industry or any closely related profession.
 The board is required to meet at least four times a year.
-Members serve for three years.
+Members serve for two years.

 To find out more about the Contractor’s Examining Board, call the Building Department at (772) 871-5132 or go to the City Code of Ordinances, section 150.504.